flaviovdf/pyseries/README.md

 pyseries
 ========

-pyseries - Time series and prediction in Python
+pyseries - Time series data mining and prediction in Python